abusumon/nekotab-app/docs/use/importing-data.rst

 Demonstration data
 ==================
-If you're just learning or experimenting with Tabbycat, there are two demonstration datasets available, each with a sample set of teams, adjudicators, *etc.*, so that you can immediately start running rounds.
+If you're just learning or experimenting with NekoTab, there are two demonstration datasets available, each with a sample set of teams, adjudicators, *etc.*, so that you can immediately start running rounds.
 Just be aware that these probably won't relate to anyone at your real-life tournament.

 To load a demonstration dataset, click **New Tournament** link on the home page (once logged in as admin).
 You'll see a page titled "Create New Tournament".
 Scroll to the bottom of this page and click on one of the links at the bottom.